 - Attend to posture and breathing, including during sedentary activities.

-- Hone diet towards a more plant-based, unprocessed variety of foods.
+- Hone diet towards a more natural, unprocessed variety of foods.

 - Stay active, including gardening, if you can, walking in nature, cooking and cleaning.